+o Voter

-- o Voter - An ID is required.
-(See list in Section 101.043, F.S.) - Pick-up period: At any time after vote-by-mail ballots become available before and on Election Day before 7 p.m. local time on Election Day. - Special restrictions apply on Election Day (see 'Restriction on Election Day Delivery of a Vote-by-Mail Ballot)(DS-DE 136 ENG/SPN on Forms webpage).
+- An ID is required.
+(See list in Section 101.043, F.S.) - Pick-up period: At any time after vote-by-mail ballots become available before and up to 7 p.m. local time on Election Day. - See section below on Special Requirements for Vote-by-Mail Ballot delivery within the 10 days before an election.

-Designee
+o Designee

-- A designee is limited to the number of blank ballots that he or she may order or request for another voter: - ✓ His or her own ballot - ✓ Ballots for any member of his or her immediate family (i.e., spouse, parent, child, grandparent or sibling or spouse's parent, grandparent or sibling. - ✓ Ballots for two other voters (that do not fall in the categories above). - A designee can pick up a ballot for another voter up to 9 days before Election Day and on Election Day. - ✓ Required documents Written authorization from voter required, signed affidavit and photo ID.
-See Affidavit to Pick-Up Vote-by-Mail Ballot for a Voter (DS-DE 37 ENG/SPN on Forms webpage). - ✓ Special restrictions apply on Election Day (see 'Restriction on Election Day Delivery of a Vote-by-Mail Ballot)(DS-DE 136 ENG/SPN on Forms webpage).
+- A designee is limited to the number of blank ballots that he or she may order or request for another voter: - ✓ His or her own ballot - ✓ Ballots for any member of his or her immediate family (i.e., spouse, parent, child, grandparent or sibling, or the spouse's parent, grandparent or sibling. - ✓ Ballots for two other voters (that do not fall in the categories above). - A designee can pick up a ballot for another voter at any time after vote-by-mail ballots become available before and up to 7 p.m. local time on Election Day. - ✓ Required documents Written authorization from voter required, signed affidavit and photo ID.
+See Affidavit to Pick-Up Vote-by-Mail Ballot for a Voter (DS-DE 37 ENG/SPN on Forms webpage). - ✓ See section below on Special Requirements for Vote-by-Mail Ballot delivery within the 10 days before an election.